Chat with us, powered by LiveChat

 Clare Glens Waterfall

-While the term glen might conjure images of wild moors and untamed lands, the Kilfane Glen is actually a perfectly landscaped garden, which is heritage listed and over two centuries old.
+Just outside the small village of Kilfane in County Kilkenny in Ireland’s southeast is the Kilfane Glen, which is home to the picturesque Kilfane Waterfall.
+While the term glen might conjure images of wild moors and untamed lands, the Kilfane Glen is actually a perfectly landscaped garden which is heritage-listed and over two centuries old.

 The garden was designed during a period of history when romanticism was sweeping across Europe, and it’s every bit as grandiose and lyrical as you could imagine.
-The waterfall is found tucked away within the gardens and rises to a modest 10 metres in height.
+The waterfall is tucked away within the gardens and rises to a modest 10 metres in height.

 There’s much more to see within Kilfane Glen too, so save plenty of time to explore all the hidden, historical quirks of this beautiful corner of County Kilkenny.